bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 ## {id="acquire-strata"} Acquire other strata

-Further down the instructions will include things like configuring which init system to use.
-Before doing that, it may be advisable to acquire the userlands of other distros so that they are available to be used in the configuration as you get farther into the instructions.
-This is especially true if you are doing the manual install so that you have at least one kernel image.
+The hijacked distro is being converted into a ~{stratum~} which can provide a base set of system files.
+However, it may be desirable to have other ~{strata~} before continuing so that once you boot into Bedrock Linux you already have a software from other distros ready to go.

 The tarball you expanded in the previous step provided a minimal stratum called "fallback" to use in case of emergencies.
 It does not provide a kernel image,